Theta-Limited/OpenAthena-Legacy-Python/README.md

 ```
 ![render of terrain around Rome](playground/render_cli_screenshot.png)

-then, exit the picture window that appears.
-You will now be prompted in the comman line interface for a latitude and longitude, enter the nearest coordinates and the program will give you the approximate elevation
+Then, exit the picture window that appears.
+You will now be prompted in the command line interface for a latitude and longitude, enter lat/long coordinates and the program will give you the approximate elevation using the nearest 4 data points

 # Military Uses
 Especially when employed with precision smart munitions (e.g. [artillery](https://asc.army.mil/web/portfolio-item/ammo-excalibur-xm982-m982-and-m982a1-precision-guided-extended-range-projectile/), aerial, etc.) this would greatly aid the safety and processes of the [forward artillery observer](https://en.wikipedia.org/wiki/Artillery_observer) using soley inexpensive consumer electronics, all while reducing the risk of operator error (mismeasurement, miscalculation, etc.) and subsequent risk of friendly-fire incidents and risk to civilian lives.